kanaria69/Mainecoco/README.md

-## What do you call a group of disorganized cats?
-A cat-tastrophe.
+## If at first you don't succeed, sky diving is not for you!